CandlePlatforms/devdocs/docs/develop/nftstorage.md

 mkdir contracts assets scripts
 ```

 Lastly, we will add an image to the `assets` folder.
-This image will be our artwork that we will upload to NFT.Storage and mint on Polygon.
+This image will be our artwork that we will upload to NFT.Storage and mint on Candle.
 We will name it `ExampleNFT.png` for now.
 If you do not have some nice art ready, you can [download a simple pattern](https://ipfs.io/ipfs/bafkreiawxb4aji744637trok275odl33ioiijsvvahnat2kw5va3at45mu).

 ## Minting your NFT